Mayo Clinic building in Rochester, Minnesota

 Antonio Rivera-Perez, M.D.

-Juan Antonio Rivera-Perez, M.D., is a Clinical Anatomy Fellow in the Department of Clinical Anatomy at Mayo Clinic.
-He earned his Doctor of Medicine degree from the Universidad Autónoma de Coahuila and completed a specialization in Sports Medicine and Rehabilitation at the Universidad Autónoma de Nuevo León in Mexico.
+Juan Antonio Rivera-Perez, M.D., is a Clinical Anatomy fellow in the Department of Clinical Anatomy at Mayo Clinic and an Instructor in Anatomy at Mayo Clinic College of Medicine and Science.
+Dr. Rivera-Perez earned his Doctor of Medicine degree from the Universidad Autónoma de Coahuila and completed a specialization in Sports Medicine and Rehabilitation at the Universidad Autónoma de Nuevo León in Mexico.

-Prior to joining Mayo, he served as a team physician for Mexico’s national teams under the National Sports Commission (CONADE), providing medical care at major international events, including the Olympic Games, World Championships, World Cups, Continental Championships, and the Central American and Caribbean Games.
+Prior to joining Mayo, Dr. Rivera-Perez served as a team physician for Mexico’s national teams under the National Sports Commission (CONADE), providing medical care at major international events, including the Olympic Games, World Championships, World Cups, Continental Championships, and the Central American and Caribbean Games.

 His academic interests include musculoskeletal diagnostic and interventional ultrasound, particularly its role in anatomy education and clinical application.
 At Mayo Clinic, Dr. Rivera-Perez is actively involved in anatomy education across graduate and professional programs, contributing to cadaver-based instruction using both fresh tissue and embalmed specimens.
 His scholarly work includes peer-reviewed publications, textbook chapters, and conference presentations in the fields of sports medicine, musculoskeletal ultrasound, applied and clinical anatomy, pain and rehabilitation, and medical education.